CFL 2019: Justice Morgan scores late winner to send East Bengal packing | Goal.com

 East Bengal succumbed to a 1-0 defeat against George Telegraph in their Calcutta Football League (CFL) opener, courtesy of a late goal from Justice Morgan at their home ground on Friday afternoon.

-Alejandro Menendez made eight changes to the sie that trounced Jamshedpur FC 6-0 in Durand Cup.
-Marti Crespi made his debut for East Bengal and the Spaniard had a neat outing for his new club.
+Alejandro Menendez made eight changes to the side that trounced Jamshedpur FC 6-0 in Durand Cup.
+Marti Crespi made his debut for East Bengal but apart from him there was no other overseas player available for selection as East Bengal had failed to register the likes of Borja Perez, Kassim Aidara with the Indian Football Association (IFA) within the stipulated time.

 It was a lackluster first half from both sides.
 In the absence of Jaime Colado upfront, East Bengal lacked the creative imagination in the attacking third.
 Whereas, George Telegraph was content to lock down their mighty opponents at the centre of the park by not allowing the red and gold midfielders to settle down.

-The match was dominated by aimless long balls and a flurry of mispasses with both teams struggling to create any significant goal-scoring chance.
+The match was dominated by aimless long balls and a flurry of mispasses with both teams struggling to create any significant goal-scoring chance in the opening 30 minutes.

 In the 32nd minute, Dagar lost his footing while clearing a back-pass from Crespi but the Spanish defender was alert to head the ball away for a corner to avert the danger.